yoavshosh/PARE/README.md

 |comp104833_c0_seq1	|Q9EPA7	|	40	 |  AG	 |	0	 |	0	 |	0	 |	0	 |	0	 |	2	 |	0	 |	2	 |	C	 |	4		    |		0	   |5.9920029999999e-06|	T		  |	T		|type2|	213			 |	0.5					|	-	|
 |comp113506_c0_seq1	|E9Q3S4	|	57	 |  AG	 |	2	 |	0	 |	0	 |	0	 |	3	 |	0	 |	3	 |	0	 |	A	| 	6	   	    |		2	   |0.00025			   |	E		  |	E		|type2|	204			 |	0.5					|	+	|

-Actually, the really important fields here are [id,protein,location,mm_type,editing_level,strand].
-The other information in the table is not mandatory and can be filled with an arbitrary value in case you are missing it.
+Actually, the really mandatory fields here are [id,protein,location,mm_type,editing_level,strand].
+If you don't have a table in the exact format above, you should include the fields' headers in the first line of the table file (separated by tabs).

 Note that the data in this table (including positions) is relative to the full mRNA sequences (from the transcriptomes), and not relative to the coding sequence which is only a translated region of the transcript, indicated from the strand and the ORFs data in the transcript header.

-##### 2. Orthologous gene groups data:
+#### 2. Orthologous gene groups data:
 Also you will have to provide data regarding the the orthologous genes in the different transcripts.
 You can use [OrthoMCL](https://orthomcl.org/orthomcl/app) to obtain this or use other packages for this task Anyhow| you should eventually end up with a file containing all the pairs of orthologous genes (transcripts) of each pair of species among the species you have.